Last Updated on May 27, 2021 by Juliette Sebock | An Ideal Life

 Try 10 new drinks

 I love a warm mug of coffee or tea.
 A good cocktail is sure to bring a smile to my face.
-I tend to keep to the same go-to drinks but want to branch out a bit more with some new recipes and varieties.
+But I tend to keep to the same go-to drinks and want to branch out!

 Try 20 new recipes